NeronNeron/football_data/README.txt

 1. Module create_config.py takes data from default.yaml and makes a request.
 In a result we get list of available campionships and links
 (league table, teams, fixtures) per each league.
 This data is stored in newly created config.yaml.

-2. Module createDB.py will be responsible for creating DB and tables.
+2. Module make_req.py takes links from config.yaml and make requests to get all needed data.
+Result will be converted to csv.

-3. Module make_req.py will take links from config.yaml and make requests to get all needed data.
-Result will be converted to csv and pushed to DB.
+3. Module createDB.py will create database and fill it

 Later run.py will be added.